 21 – 7 days (Bank Holidays April -December) = 14 days.

 So the worker would be entitled to a total of 14 days to take whenever they please and all of the bank holidays in the year (April – December.
 Please note, this is based on the normal 8 bank holidays a year).

 5. Calculating Holiday for Leavers

 Let’s say you have a leaver in a business who is leaving on 30th June and they have taken a total of 5 days holidays this year and also any bank holidays in the period they worked.
-Their holiday accrual would be:
+You calculate employee holiday by using the following formula:

 28/12 x 6 months = 14 days